Advocacy and Independent Visitors

 The rights of Looked After Children to have a say in decisions about their lives is enshrined in the United Nations Convention on the Rights of the Child and in the Children Act 1989.
 Before making any decision with respect to a child who the local authority is looking after or proposing to look after, the authority must ascertain the wishes and feelings of the child.
 Where children have difficulty in expressing their wishes or feelings about any decisions made about them, or where the child's wishes conflict with the care provider around a specific decision, consideration must be given to securing the support of an Advocate.

-- Young people should be offered full information in expressing their views;
+- Offered full information in expressing the child or person's views;

-- Young people should decide upon the best course of action;
+- Support the child or young people to decide upon the best course of action;

-- The advocate should always remain fully supportive of the young person.
+- Remain fully supportive of the young person;

 2. Independent Visitors

 A local authority looking after a child has a duty to appoint a person to be an Independent Visitor when it appears to be in the child's interests to do so.

 The appointment of an Independent Visitor should be considered as part of developing the Care Plan for the child and at the Looked After Review.
 Any decision not to appoint an Independent Visitor should be kept under review.
 The child's wishes and feelings should be obtained, and they must agree to the appointment of the Independent Visitor.

 In particular, a local authority should assess whether it would be appropriate to appoint an Independent Visitor for the child they are looking after if either of the following is satisfied:

 A local authority should assess whether it would be appropriate to appoint an independent visitor for the child they are looking after if either of the following is satisfied: